Module etl

 (Optional) Overriding Client Timeout

 The default client timeout is set to 60 seconds.
-This value can be adjusted by specifying the timeout
+This value can be adjusted by specifying the timeout field as shown below:

 [ballerina.etl.modelConfig] openAiToken = "<OPENAI_API_KEY>" model = "<GPT_MODEL>" timeout = 120.0